-Now, back to this vegan lentil soup recipe 🙂 I added cauliflower and rice here to make things more fun – I don’t have anything wrong with a plain lentil soup, but I find that the extra texture of cauliflower and rice is a nice touch here.
+Now, back to talking about vegan lentil soup recipes 🙂 To make things more interesting, I added cauliflower and rice.
+I don’t have anything wrong with a plain lentil soup, but I find that the extra texture of cauliflower and rice is a nice touch here.

-Top your bowl of soup with some chopped cilantro and diced avocado, and you got yourself a healthy and filling meal complete with protein, healthy fats and carbs, plenty of fiber – and a whole lot of yum 🙂
+Top your bowl of this lentil and rice soup with some chopped cilantro and diced avocado, and you got yourself a healthy and filling meal complete with protein, healthy fats and carbs, plenty of fiber – and a whole lot of yum 🙂

 - 1 small onion, diced

 - 1 celery rib, diced